aksnzhy/xlearn/README.md

 <img src="https://github.com/aksnzhy/xLearn/raw/master/img/code.png" width = "600"/>

-xLearn does not rely on any third-party library, and users can just clone the code and compile it.
+xLearn does not rely on any third-party library, and hence users can just clone the code and compile it by using cmake.
 Also, xLearn supports very simple python API for users.

 ### Scalability

 <img src="https://github.com/aksnzhy/xLearn/raw/master/img/scalability.png" width = "650"/>

-Under developing and coming soon ...
+xLearn can be used for solving large-scale machine learning problems.
+First, xLearn supports on-disk training, which can handle very large data (TB) by using the disk on a single machine.
+Moreover. xLearn support distributed training, which scales beyond billions of example across many machines.